WSO2 Plugin

 Caution

 IMPORTANT: Set these environment variables before starting WSO2.
 Open a terminal and run the appropriate commands for your operating system.
+Changes require a restart to take effect.

-For MacOS/Linux:
+For macOS/Linux:

 # Required variables